From Evidence to Action: Nutrition Interventions Addressing Undernutrition in Young Children

 Columbus, OH, USA

-John Stutts, MD, MPH, FAAP, is the Medical Director of Pediatric Nutrition at Abbott.
+Dr Stutts is the Medical Director of Pediatric Nutrition at Abbott.
 He has participated in numerous clinical trials in his tenure, including many studies with the Norton Children’s Pediatric Clinical Research Unit.
-He is a past member of the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition Professional Education, Public Education, and Professional Development Committees.
+He is a past member of the North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition Professional Education, Public Education, and Professional Development Committees.
 Dr Stutts earned his Bachelor of Science from Purdue University and his Doctorate of Medicine from the University of Louisville.
-He completed his Pediatric Residency, Pediatric Gastroenterology Fellowship, and Master of Public Health from Vanderbilt University.
+He completed his Pediatric Residency and Pediatric Gastroenterology Fellowship, and earned his Master of Public Health from Vanderbilt University.

 References: